AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 The **Help > About…** menu lets you access the following information:

-* the version number for Campaign client console and application server
+* the version number for Campaign Client Console and application server
-* the build number for Campaign client console and application server
+* the build number for Campaign Client Console and application server
 * a link to contact Adobe Customer Care
 * links to Adobe Privacy Policy, Terms of Use and Cookies Policy